agneevX/home-assistant/README.md

 A combined card that graphs server network usage within the last half hour.

-### Info card
+### Info cards

-- Sonarr upcoming episodes
-- Monthly internet traffic
+- Monthly internet traffic card
-- Storage used
-- HACS

-### Devices card

-- LAN clients
+- LAN clients card

 Using the nmap integration, this card shows all network-connected devices.